 This post just might be a cleverly disguised apology for being a bad blogger, and giving bad excuses as to why this is so.
 But there are times where blog and blogger just won’t connect.
 You’re not making an effort any more.
 They’re hanging out with other blogs and making you question everything you know as real, saying things like, ‘Bachelorette Frog is not supposed to be relatable.’
 I know – who is this guy?
-Words hurt.

 LACK OF IDEAS

-ARROGANCE vs PARANOIA
+ARROGANCE vs DOUBT

-On those rare occasions that a spark may occur, I then put it out by thinking, ‘But who cares?
+On those rare occasions when a spark may occur, I then put it out by thinking, ‘But who cares?
 Who cares what I have to say?
 And what authority do I have to say it?’
 The answer is none – most of us bloggers don’t, LOL.
-And for that reason, usually, when you write something that you plan to publish to the world (because y’know, the entire planet is reading this), you have to push yourself to be as arrogant as hell to get through it.
+And for that reason, when you write something that you plan to publish to the world (because y’know, the entire planet is reading this), you have to push yourself to be as arrogant as hell to get through it.

 Usual thoughts: ‘Why am I writing this to no one?
 Someone else, somewhere else is writing better things to other people.
-I give up right this minute – this minute I say!’ *skids mouse 10 cm*.
+I give up right this minute – this minute I say!’ *skids mouse 6 cm*.

 This may seem rebellious and totally unhinged, but it can result in your blog being neglected or even feral, and do you want that on your conscience?
 It will throw up an ad for cheap polyester jumpsuits from Taiwan whenever it’s disturbed, and you drove it to that.

-When I see Cloud Corinne all forlorn and dusty like a Furby that wasn’t ever tipped upside down again… because it just always needed ATTENTION and sometimes you just want to savour your Muller Corner in peace without being reminded that you’re crap at mothering… it hits me – I love my blog really.
+When I see Cloud Corinne all forlorn and dusty like a Furby that wasn’t ever tipped upside down again… because it just always needed ATTENTION and sometimes you just want your Muller Corner in peace without being reminded that you’re crap at mothering… it hits me – I love my blog really.
 It is my husband but also my child, born out a need to tell everyone stuff that nobody cares about.
 It’s all a bit sick, really.
 I am a single woman, yes, but I don’t know what that has to do with anything.